-Fundraising is necessary to meet the needs of every club and must be cleared through Sports Club Coordinator.
+Fundraising is necessary to meet the needs of every club and must be cleared through the Sports Club Office.
 Fill out an Event Request for all fundraising events.
+Fundraising will be calculated by profits made from the activity.

 Fundraising efforts can help publicize your club - be creative!